 Check your technique when descending.
 Always keep your eyes on the road ahead and brake before entering a corner, never while you’re in it.
 Use handlebar drops if your bike has them – this will make braking easier and distribute your weight evenly, improving traction and control.

 With only a week to go until your big ride, think about a bike service – check your brakes, gears and chain, replacing any stretched cables or worn pads.

 After seven weeks, all the preparation and hard work has led to this.
 If you've followed the training plan, you should be feeling fit, energised and raring to go.

 Use the remaining midweek rides to prepare for Sunday.
 Light and short sessions will keep your legs ticking over, but stay away from any heavy cross-training.

+On rest days, organise your kit and clothing; prepare any food you want to take, and plan a route.
+If you haven’t already, consider purchasing a bike computer or download a cycling app to help map and record your ride.
 Finally, remember to stick to what you have learnt throughout the training plan – and above all, enjoy the ride!